Sri Lankan civil war: Land mines

 The end of the war left past conflict zones of 1304 sqkm heavily contaminated with approximately 1.6 million land mines.
-By March 2021, deminers employed by the Sri Lankan army and 8 foreign funded agencies had cleared 1287 sqkm leaving about 17 sqkm yet to be cleared.
+By September 2023, deminers employed by the Sri Lankan army and 8 foreign funded agencies had cleared 1287 sqkm leaving about 17 sqkm yet to be cleared.

 Since the end of the war, more than 5,000 Tamil youths have been gathering at selected police stations in Eastern Province to join the police force as the government has called for interviews.
 The Sri Lankan government had planned to recruit 2,000 new police officers to the department, especially for the services in the northern region of the country.

 War crimes investigations

-In March 2014, the United Nations Human Rights Commission drafted a resolution on "Promoting reconciliation, accountability and human rights in Sri Lanka" and requested its High Commissioner Ms. Navi Pillay to undertake a comprehensive investigation into alleged serious violations and human rights abuses that have taken place during the war.
+In March 2014, the United Nations Human Rights Commission drafted a resolution on "Promoting reconciliation, accountability and human rights in Sri Lanka" and requested its High Commissioner Navi Pillay to undertake a comprehensive investigation into alleged serious violations and human rights abuses that have taken place during the war.
 Subsequently, the Human Rights Commissioner directed the setting up of OHCHR Investigation in Sri Lanka (OISL).

 The Sri Lankan state which is accused of perpetuating war crimes, has reportedly refused to cooperate with the inquiry.
 In August 2014, the state rejected entry visas for investigating U.N. officials.
 Two months later, in October, Sri Lankan government banned all foreigners from visiting the former war zone altogether.